 Will Drinking a Glass of Wine Take You Out of Ketosis?

 From an article in Elite Daily: According to Atkins nutritionist Colette Heimowitz, drinking alcohol isn’t going to stop ketosis altogether: “The liver can make ketones out of alcohol,” she tells Elite Daily.
 “So technically, when you drink, you’ll continue to produce ketones and [thus] will remain in ketosis.
 In other words, having one glass of wine isn’t going to erase all the progress your body’s made in its transition.
 It will, however, take things down a notch.”

 So what’s a Keto wine lover to do?
 Drink dry wine that is fully fermented, with little to no residual sugar.
-The standard definition of “sugar free wine” is anything that is statistically sugar free, at 1 g/l or less residual sugar.
-Our sugar free wines have anywhere from .1-1 g/l residual sugar and .015-.15 carbs per 5oz serving.
-While saying they are “carb free” is pushing the definition, these come as close as you can get.
+The TTB’s definition of sugar free wine is a serving (5 fl. oz.) that contains less than 0.5 g of sugar.
+Our sugar free wines have anywhere from .1-1 g/l (up to .03g in a 5 oz serving size) residual sugar.

 Calculating calories in wine

 We use the following calculation from Decanter to calculate the number of grams of alcohol in a bottle or glass of wine, use this formula:

 volume (ml) x alcohol (ABV %) x 8

 Multiplying this answer by seven will give you the approximate calorie content of a bottle of wine; divide that number by 5 to find the amount in a 5 oz. glass.

 Using this model, a standard bottle of wine at 750ml with an Alcohol by Volume (ABV) of 12.5% would have approximately 525 calories.
 With approximately 5, 5oz servings of wine per 750ml bottle, that means there would be an estimated 105 calories per glass.
 We used this calculation to determine the approximate calories in each of our sugar free wines.